Research Topics

 View all Digital Twins publications →

-Systems Engineering
+Model-Based Systems Engineering

 Effective systems engineering is about modelling and reasoning over complex integrations of systems, which is a perennial challenge, as shown in a survey of practitioners.
 In particular, engineers still need languages, tools, and techniques to better bridge the gap between knowing and utilising their domain knowledge.